 - Check that your Apple Watch has at least a 50 percent charge before starting

-- Close all other open apps on your iPhone (double-press Home and swipe up on app previews to close)
+- Close all other open apps on your iPhone (double-press Home or swipe up from the bottom to get the app switcher and swipe up on app previews to close)

 - Restart both your Apple Watch and iPhone and then perform the watchOS update

 Unable to Verify Update Message on Apple Watch: Connect to Apple Watch Charging Station